huggingface/optimum/examples/onnxruntime/quantization/text-classification/README.md

 optimizations using [ONNX Runtime](https://github.com/microsoft/onnxruntime) for sequence classification tasks such as the ones from the [GLUE benchmark](https://gluebenchmark.com/).

-The following example applies post-training static quantization on a DistilBERT fine-tuned on the sst-2 task.
+The following example applies post-training dynamic quantization on a DistilBERT fine-tuned on the sst-2 task.

 ```bash
 python run_glue.py \